tomysaman/cf-lnav-cfml-logger-format/readme.md

 5. Reset 6 Unused PageContexts

 Now we can add our lnav fields into the regexp pattern.
 The lnav fields are written as `?<field>` and will be placed before the group regexp.
 The fields we used for the 5 groups matched by regexp are:
 1. `?<severity>` - Our custom field name for `level`.
-Note that if you use a custom name then you must define it in the `level-field` item (see the section "Items" below)
+Note that if you use a custom name then you must define it in the `level-field` item (see the section "Other items" below)
 2. `?<thread_id>` - Our custom field name
 3. `?<timestamp>` - This is the field name lnav used to parse date & time, you must use this name exactly
 4. `?<application>` - Our custom field name